 Categories of risk: There are five categories in which risks are classified.

-Market risk: Market risk is about accepting a product in the masses that will grab people’s attention.
+Market risk: Market risk is about accepting a product in the masses to grab people’s attention.
 It also deals with the question that this will compete with the existing products in the market.
 So this is a market risk that every company takes in a while launching its service.

 Financial risk: Financial risk deals with the finances invested in the project by the project owner.
 It also deals with the stakeholders that are all the stakeholders agree and confident on the launched service or product.

-Technology risk: Technology risk deals with the project’s implied technology that whether the technology is mature and updated.
+Technology risk: Technology risk deals with the project’s implied technology, whether the technology is mature and updated.
 There are three categories of technology that include hardware, software, and network technology.